negrinho/deep_architect/docs/source/tutorials/search_space_constructs.rst

 One may question why introduce dependent hyperparameters in such a language.
-While independent hyperparameters can be used to express a superset of what can be done with dependent hyperparameters, it is useful to have the possibility of writing depedent hyperaparameters to restrict the search space to transformations that are of interest rather than only being able to consider search spaces that have excessive flexibility.
+While independent hyperparameters can be used to express a superset of what can be done with dependent hyperparameters, it is useful to have the possibility of writing dependent hyperparameters to restrict the search space to transformations that are of interest rather than only being able to consider search spaces that have excessive flexibility.